CornSnek/keystroke_player/README.md

 (Optional) Testing requires [Check library](https://github.com/libcheck/check).

 Note: This has been built using Visual Studio Code under Arch Linux.
 Repositories for xdotool and check is in Arch Linux.
-It may also be in other distrobutions of Linux too.
+It may also be readily available in other distributions of Linux.